Getting started

 3. Create a club

 A club is the top-level organisation on SHOT Clubhouse.
 It holds one or more teams.
-If you run a football club with a U9s, U11s, and a Women's First team, each of those is a team within your single club.
+If you run a football club with U9s, U11s, and a Women's First team, each of those is a team within your single club.

 1

-Tap the CLUBHOUSE tab
+Tap the Clubhouse tab

 2